Arko98/Alogirthms/README.md

 # Alogirthms
-A collection of some of the most frequently used Algorithms in C++.
+A collection of some of the most frequently used Algorithms in C++ (cause it's efficent) and Python (cause I love it).
 This repository consists of some of the most frequently used algorithms which can be used as ideal example for learning purpose.

 ## Contents
 1. Merge Sort